Local company helps singles with Valentine-themed ‘Dump Truck’

-FRESNO, Calif.(KGPE) — A local junk removal company invited singles to get rid of past lover’s items Sunday.
+FRESNO, Calif.(KSEE) — A local junk removal company invited singles to get rid of past lover’s items Sunday.

 Junk King drove its “Dump Truck” throughout Fresno, encouraging people to dump their ex-lover’s forgotten belongings—from pictures and hoodies to corny gifts into the truck for free.